redbrogdon/github_reporter/IMPLEMENTATION.md

 - [ ] 6.
 Update `DESIGN.md` to document the new rate limit handling mechanism.
 - [ ] 7.
 Write a unit test to verify that `RateLimitHit` is correctly caught and re-thrown as `RateLimitException`.

+## Phase 14: Closed Issue Reporting

+- [x] 1.
+Create a new `Issue` model in `lib/src/models/issue.dart`.
+- [x] 2.
+Add a `getClosedIssues` method to `GitHubService` to fetch closed issues within the specified date range.
+- [x] 3.
+In `ReportGenerator`, call `getClosedIssues` and add a new "Closed Issues" section to the report.
+- [x] 4.
+Write unit tests for the new `getClosedIssues` method in `GitHubService`.

+## Phase 15: Issue Reaction Reporting

+- [ ] 1.
+Update the `Issue` model in `lib/src/models/issue.dart` to include reaction data.
+- [ ] 2.
+Update the `getClosedIssues` method in `GitHubService` to fetch reaction data for each issue.
+- [ ] 3.
+In `ReportGenerator`, format and display the reaction data in the "Closed Issues" section of the report.
+- [ ] 4.
+Update the unit tests for `getClosedIssues` to include reaction data.

 ## Implementation Notes

 *   **2025-11-03:** Initialized a new Dart console application using `dart create`.
 Added `args`, `github`, and `google_generative_ai` as dependencies, and `test` and `mocktail` as dev dependencies.
 Created the initial directory and file structure for the services.